Augusto11CB/English-Repository/Vocabulary/Vocabulary 4.md

 strain -  worry that is caused by having to deal with a problem or work too hard over a long period of time
 > Did you find the job a strain?
 > the strains of police life has made him more pessimistic

+shudder - to shake for a short time because you are afraid or cold, or because you think something is very unpleasant
+> She shuddered at the thought that she could have been killed.

+execrable - extremely bad

+foul - a foul smell or taste is very unpleasant| very dirty
+> He put down his mug of foul-tasting coffee.

+wag {abanar} - if a dog wags its tail, or if its tail wags, the dog moves its tail many times from one side to the other |  to move your finger or head from side to side, especially to show disapproval
+> ‘You naughty girl!’
+Mom said, wagging her finger at me.